shuaibshameem/Previous-Projects/README.md

 * JAVA
 * MASM x86 Assembly

 The descriptions below are a currently incomplete list of the projects available in this repository.
-This Readme will be updated for completeness and certain folders will be organized for clarity in the near future.
+This Readme will be updated for completeness in the near future.

 ## Projects